How To Make Salt Dough Ornaments

 Tools You Will Need

-• Rolling pin: I prefer a French rolling pin because it is easy to control.
-But any cylindrical object will work: a wine bottle, reusable water bottle, etc.
+Rolling pin: I prefer a French rolling pin because it is easy to control.
+But any cylindrical object will work: a wine bottle, a reusable water bottle, etc.

-• Tool for poking a hole: Just about anything will work for poking a hole.
-A straw or toothpick are good options.
+Tool for poking a hole: Just about anything will work for poking a hole.
+A straw or a toothpick is a good option.
 I used an allen wrench, and it worked just fine.

 If the dough is dry, add one tablespoon of water at a time until it comes together.
 The texture should be soft and smooth, not crumbly, wet, or sticky.